Sekihotai/switchguide/faq.md

 ## What are sigpatches?

 Sigpatches are files that allow you to play pirated games on your Nintendo Switch.
 ReiNX and SX OS both have sigpatches built in, while Atmosphere does not.
+There are two types of sigpatches.
+The first are FileSystem patches, also known as FS patches.
+These allow you to install unsigned games, such as leaks and converts.
+ES patches are used for installing NSP's (piracy).

 ## What are tickets?